-To date in fiscal year 2023, LWCAMPO has held a total of 8 Policy Committee meetings, 9 Technical Committee meetings, and 8 Active Transportation Committee meetings.
+LWCAMPO scheduled meetings for all the existing committees to meet once a month.
+To date, the MPO has held a total of Nine (9) Policy Committee meetings, Nine (9) Technical Committee meetings, and Eight (8) Active Transportation Committee meetings.

-The MPO in collaboration with the City of Laredo Purchasing Department coordinated the development of a Request for Qualifications (RFQ) for the selection of a Professional Firm to provide services for the 2025-2050 Metropolitan Transportation Plan (MTP) update.
+Also, the MPO in collaboration with the City of Laredo Purchasing Department coordinated the development of a Request for Qualifications (RFQ) for the selection of a Professional Firm, to provide services for the 2025-2050 Metropolitan Transportation Plan (MTP) update.
+After evaluation of submittals received, WSP USA Inc. was selected and awarded contract by Policy Committee in the amount of \$376,504.25 and ready to be adopted in January 2025.

-The MPO continued utilizing City of Laredo staff assistance to enter into contracts for private consultants in an effort to reach the goals of the MPO.
-For fiscal year 2024, the MPO will consider the possibility of issuing an RFQ to select one or more General Planning Consultant(s) for on-call services to support the MPOs technical activities and tasks outlined in this UPWP.
+The MPO has continued utilizing City of Laredo staff assistance to enter into contracts for private consultants in an effort to reach the goals of the MPO.
+For FY2025, the MPO will consider the possibility of issuing an RFQ to select one or more General Planning Consultant(s) for on-call services to support the MPOs technical activities and tasks outlined in this UPWP.